yaph/logya/README.rst

 .. image:: https://landscape.io/github/yaph/logya/master/landscape.svg?style=flat
         :target: https://landscape.io/github/yaph/logya

-Logya is a static Web site generator written in Python designed to be easy to use and flexible.
+Logya is a static site generator written in Python designed to be easy to use and flexible.

 Quickstart
 ----------